Atishay180/Personal-Portfolio/README.md

 # Personal Portfolio 🌐

-This is a **personal portfolio website** built using **Next.js App Router**, Tailwind CSS, and TypeScript.
+This is a **AI Powered Personal Portfolio Website** built using **Next.js App Router**, Tailwind CSS, and TypeScript.
 It showcases projects, skills, resume, social profiles, and more, designed to highlight both frontend and backend experience.

 ---